Sawndifithey History, Family Crest & Coats of Arms

 Early Notables of the Sawndifithey family (pre 1700)

-, 2nd Governor of...
-Another 81 words (6 lines of text) are included under the topic Early Sawndifithey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) are included under the topic Early Sawndifithey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sawndifithey family to Ireland